giorgk/Mantis/README.md

 To terminate the program one way is to copy a file with name **MantisServer.quit**

 The file can be empty and it will be deleted before the program terminates.

+## C++ Server
+This is a c++ server implementation of the Mantis code.
+Detailed documentation should be available [here](https://codedocs.xyz/giorgk/Mantis/) once I have figure out how to properly set up my doxygen documentation via the codedocs.